clarionut/Voltage-controlled-ADSR-using-AS3310/README.md

 The decay CV input is normalled to the attack input and the release input is normalled to decay, allowing flexibility in external CV control.

 There are out-of-range monitor LEDs on the four CV inputs to warn if the combined potentiometer & external CV levels exceed the maximum useful control voltage (no damage would result, it simply wouldn't be effective).

+## Repository contents
+The schematics folder contains the full schematic as a PDF document, the PCB layout (with the front ground plane removed for clarity) and a subfolder containing the kicad 7 project.
+The kicad schematic and PCB use some custom symbols and footprints so you may have to download my custom [kiCad libraries](https://github.com/clarionut/kiCad_libraries).
+I've also included the Gerbers for direct fabrication of the PCB in case they're useful for anyone.